NSS-Day-Cohort-73/NSS_Ranch/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > hireDrovers(cattleToDrive) is called: The function hireDrovers is invoked with the argument cattleToDrive.
-   > The hireDrovers function uses logic to determine the required number of drovers based on cattleToDrive.
+   > The hireDrovers() function's return value is stored in the drovers variable, which has an array datatype.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
    > Drovers: This array containing a collection of drovers which are objects.
    > Drover: This variable expresses the current element being iterated over in the loop.